cunybpl/nycet_pnp/src/content/guides/systems/hot-water-loop.md

 ### Secondary HWH Loop Pump and Motor

 A secondary HWH loop pump and motor circulates water from the primary piping network to the building.
-A secondary HWH loop pump and motor are found in primary-secondary flow systems and can be at constant speed or can be equipped with variable frequency drives that are controlled by the differential pressure in the secondary piping network.
+A secondary HWH loop pump and motor are found in primary-secondary flow systems and can be at constant-speed or can be equipped with variable frequency drives that are controlled by the differential pressure in the secondary piping network.

 ### Primary HWH Loop Piping Network